 The arts keep us entertained: Netflix and escapism

-The entertainment industry overall has been hit hard, but streaming service Netflix bucked the trend, doubling its expected new subscriber tally in the first quarter 2020 and gleefilly filling the gap left by the closure of cinemas and other entertainment venues.
+The entertainment industry overall has been hit hard, but streaming service Netflix bucked the trend, doubling its expected new subscriber tally in the first quarter 2020 and gleefully filling the gap left by the closure of cinemas and other entertainment venues.

 Nielsen reported nearly 170 billion minutes of content was streamed during the week of 6 April.
 That’s equivalent to 323,000 years’ worth of content, and double the figures from the same week a year ago.

 While Netflix isn’t the only streaming service, something that sets it apart is its commitment to creating opportunities for first-time filmmakers.
 In 2019, Netflix released 19 films from first-time directors.
-One of them was the critically-acclaimed sci-fi movie I Am Mother by Curtin graduate Grant Sputore.
+One of them was the critically acclaimed sci-fi movie I Am Mother by Curtin graduate Grant Sputore.

-Starring Hillary Swank, Rose Byrne (as a voice actor) and breakout young Danish star Clara Rugaard, the film premiered at the Sundance Film Festival and maintains a 90 per cent certified fresh rating on Rotten Tomatoes.
+Starring Hillary Swank, Rose Byrne (as a voice actor) and breakout Danish star Clara Rugaard, the film premiered at the Sundance Film Festival and maintains a 90 per cent certified fresh rating on Rotten Tomatoes.

 Reflecting on his time at university studying Film and Television (now Screen Arts) at Curtin, Sputore said it was a great opportunity to try new things and learn the craft of filmmaking.

 “Spending three years thinking about only storytelling and filmmaking, and just trying stuff was great.
 It was about making terrible short films, making good short films and working out what separates one from another.
 It gives you the opportunity to work out how to improve your skills and then do it.”

 When future generations learn about the COVID-19 pandemic, what will they discover?
 We owe everything we know about the enlightenment, world wars, colonisation, genocide and pandemics past to careful and considered preservation of the historical record.